 From Gare du Nord to other stations

-Click on the names of one the above stations to download a PDF with more information about transfers from Gare du Nord to one of the above stations.
+Click on the names of one the stations below to download a PDF with more information about transfers from Gare du Nord to one of the stations below.

 Changing trains in Lille